Connect with us

 However, although this would naturally lead to lower profits or bigger losses, the mall posted a net profit of Sh33 million during the period under review, reversing a net loss of about Sh600 million a year earlier.

-This performance was driven by higher valuation of the mall, which resulted in unrealised fair value gains.
+This performance was driven by a higher valuation of the mall, which resulted in unrealised fair value gains.
 The June 2019 assessment by consultant firm Knight Frank placed the shopping mall’s value at Sh750.1 million.

 Grit Real Estate, which is listed on the London Stock Exchange, holds a 50 per cent stake in Buffalo Mall.

-“The recent surge in retail supply has resulted in slower uptake of new retail space as well stagnating prime rents, culminating in an increasingly competitive market which has prompted some landlords to offer incentives in a bid to attract tenants into recently completed centres,” Grit Real Estate said in a review of the market last year.
+“The recent surge in retail supply has resulted in a slower uptake of new retail space as well stagnating prime rents, culminating in an increasingly competitive market which has prompted some landlords to offer incentives in a bid to attract tenants into recently completed centres,” Grit Real Estate said in a review of the market last year.

 Grit is now planning to sell its stake in Buffalo Mall.
 The company says it has already received a non-binding buyout offer from unnamed prospective purchasers.